andreiAlvarez/Katas-codewars-two/README.md

 solve([1,1,1]) = 1, because after you pick on day one, there will be only one chip left solve([1,2,1]) = 2, you can pick twice; you pick two chips on day one then on day two solve([4,1,1]) = 2

+// kata 7

+Write a function that reverses a list, without using any built-in reverse functions.